All Episodes

 So Bill's been carrying a grudge for that for a long time, but they don't get along, is Klein's point.

-And then here in this this story, Obama advisor dumps on Hillary by saying Democrats should panic over the Clinton's heir of wealth.
+And then here in this story, Obama advisor dumps on Hillary by saying Democrats should panic over the Clinton's air of wealth.

 I was curious if I could care about money on some fundamental level, and I couldn't.

-Chelsea told a UK telegraph, explaining why she gave up lucrative gigs to join her family's philanthropic foundation.
+Chelsea told the UK Telegraph explaining why she gave up lucrative gigs to join her family's philanthropic foundation.

 Aww.